mazinator/DOPP-Group37/README.md

 2. the fact that we all want to contribute to as much aspects of the project as possible,

 we will work sequentially.
 This means that Person 1 will work around 10h on the project, afterwards Person 2, and so on.
 This means that we have to on the one hand keep track of the number of rounds provided by each person, and also we should try to keep periods between two "shifts"as small as possible in order to have enough time in the end.
 Most of the work will be done during the lecture-free christmas time.

+As one of the team members unfortunately dropped out after the deadline for gathering team members (that person did not have enough points on the first assignments), we have to finish this project as a group of 3.